 This is a very autumn tasting dish, but I think it makes a cozy winter meal, too.
-I've said it before, but I love one pot meals.
+I've said it before, but I love one-pot meals.
 Especially stews.
-It's so nice to throw ingredients into a pot together and let the flavours simmer together until it's time to eat.
+It's so nice to throw ingredients into a pot together and let all of the ingredients simmer together until it's time to eat.
 And the clean up is pretty nice, too.

 You don't usually see apples in a chicken stew, but they work really well with the flavours of sage, rosemary and chicken.
 I love rutabaga.
 It's one veggie that needs more attention, because, in spite of it's not so pretty appearance, it's a really versatile ingredient.
 People sometimes confuse turnips with rutabaga, but they aren't the same.
 Although closely related, they are different veggies.

-Rutabaga is bigger, and yellow, and the turnip, which is white and purple, is smaller.
-Rutabaga is sweeter and milder than turnip.
+The difference?
+Rutabaga is bigger and yellow, and the turnip, which is white and purple, is smaller.
+Rutabaga is sweeter and milder than the turnip.
 When you cook rutabaga, it has a mellow sweetness and they are delicious mashed or in casseroles, soups, and stews, like this apple chicken stew.
 You may also know them as swedes.
-1 medium rutabaga (although you're probably not likely to set down and eat a whole one, unless you want to, and really, why not?) has 161% of your daily requirement for vitamin C. Besides 38% dietary fibre, 18% calcium, and 11% iron.
-If you need more convincing, read this article on The Kitchn: Why You Should Give Rutabaga a Chance.
+1 medium rutabaga (although you're probably not likely to set down and eat a whole one unless you want to, and really, why not?) has 161% of your daily requirement for vitamin C. Besides 38% dietary fibre, 18% calcium, and 11% iron.
 Fun rutabaga fact: you know that neon coloured candied fruit for making fruit cakes?
 A good portion of it is actually rutabaga!